 Explore the Hypothetical

-Pitfalls of PERT
+Pitfalls of a PERT Chart

 They’re also labor intensive, which some organizations might not have the time or money to invest in.
 Additionally, you just don’t build a PERT and call it a day.
 They require continuous reviews and updates to make sure they’re accurate.
 If you’re using a PERT chart template, you’ll have to create many versions of it.

 What Is PERT Chart Software?

-PERT chart software is really a feature of a larger project management tool that takes the diagram and imports it into a Gantt chart.
-Now, the PERT can be the stepping stone to adding durations to your tasks, linking dependencies, setting milestones and assigning work to the team.
+PERT chart software is really a feature of a larger project management tool that takes the PERT diagram and imports it into a Gantt chart.
+Now, the PERT chart can be the stepping stone to adding durations to your tasks, linking dependencies, setting milestones and assigning work to the team.
 Microsoft Project is one of the most commonly used project management software, but it has major drawbacks that make ProjectManager.com a better choice.

 Organize and Schedule Tasks